of this race is very easy: to cover the largest distance possible in

 If any athlete would like to bring a canopy, please, contact the organisation,

-but in any case, cannot use it in exclusivity, as there’s not
+but in any case, can use it in exclusivity, as there’s not enough

 • The organisers will provide competitors with water, cola, isotonic

 drinks, fruit, dried fruits, power-bars, coffee and broth (during the

 night) and pasta (for Saturday dinner).
 For all other requirements,